Fadma1234/jwila/README.md

 Usage

-Edit the HTML or CSS files to customize the project.

-Refresh the browser to see changes.
+Click the link on the right side of the page under about